 This series turns the lens inward.
-After years of working with queer communities, I now examine my own experience of growing up outside prescribed gender norms—wearing boy’s clothes on a body perceived as female, collecting rainbow objects while discovering my queerness, and shaping identity against expectation.
-The work blends staged self-portraits with illustrative elements.
-Softness is used intentionally, holding discomfort without suppressing it.
+As a nonbinary person, I examine my own experience of growing up outside prescribed gender norms—wearing boy’s clothes on a body perceived as female, collecting rainbow objects while discovering my queerness, and shaping identity against expectation.

 Each image carries a personal story and functions as a standalone illustration.
 Props, gestures, and color choices reflect stages of self-formation and question inherited narratives.
 The project does not seek closure; it traces the ongoing process of becoming, allowing internal shifts to emerge through controlled visual language.